pablogormi/MakeBAX-Multi/README.md

 # Building it

-Browse to the /source/ folder and do "g++ main.cpp -o MakeBAX-Multi.exe" Easy.
+Browse to the /source/ folder and do "g++ main.cpp -o MakeBAX-Multi.exe -static-libgcc -static-libstdc++" Easy.